Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation

 We use the \texttt{C} programming language for \texttt{CMBAns}.
 However, to make the program object oriented, we use the concept of class from \texttt{C++}.
+A similar technique is also used in \texttt{CLASS} code.
 Several stand alone codes, such as calculating the recombination history, power spectra evolution with different cosmological parameters, Bessel function calculation etc. are provided with the package.
 However, users are not limited to what already come with the program.
 The influx of precision CMB data means that CMB modeling tools must quickly evolve.
 Modularity, an important feature of \texttt{CMBAns}, offers a way to solve this problem.
 The modularity of \texttt{CMBAns} offers a lot of flexibility and let users quickly expand the functionalities of the package to include new cosmological models, by simply writing a new module or classes using the functionality provided in \texttt{CMBAns}.

 \begin{appendices}